velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 The commander inclines her head to Sashuan.
 "I— I greatly appreciate it,  comrade.
 Thank you again."
 She glances at the train guards, then back to Sashuan.
 "Was there any sign of accomplices?" she asks.
 They all shake their heads.

 "It's strange but she seemed to be acting alone," the guard replies.
 "This wasn't well thought out at all.
 She tried to bluff herself onto a restricted tram.
-Didn't seem to have any intel on how we do business, and wasn't armed apart from a pocketknife."
+Didn't seem to have any intel on how we do business, and wasn't armed apart from a knife."
 She lifts the blade, squinting at it.
 "Street-legal," she adds with a note of amusement, passing it to a technician who immediately secures it in an evidence bag.

 The commander nods.
 "Copy that.
 Well done, all of you.
 You're clear to depart; we'll clean up here."

 The Sisterhood soldiers begin herding the intending passengers, many of whom ran at the first sign of violence, back into line, and the train guard motions for Jasmine to step forward.
 "Alright, you.
 You're up next."

-Timidly, Jasmine holds up her identicard, and the soldier touches her handset to it.
+Timidly, Jasmine holds up her identicard, and the soldier touches her scanner to it.
 She looks back up in surprise.

 "*Jasmine?* Shit, I *thought* those tats looked familiar.
 Girl, you've moved up in the world!"

 Jasmine blinks.
 "I-- I'm so sorry, do I know--"

 "Sorry, you probably don't remember me.
 Clarity.
 Lieutenant Clarity First Tundra's Passion.
-Well, I was a sublieutenant when we met -- do you still run that shelter on Avenue Sweetfield?"
+Well, I was a sublieutenant when we met -- do you still run that shelter on the Avenue of Sweet Clover?"

 "…sorta.
 Um.
 We had to move it a few times… it's just off Sandcrest nowadays.
 It's… pretty much just the Greens running it now though.
 Sometimes they listen to me."
 She smiles apologetically.
 "I know that name should ring a bell--"

 "Not really, I was just the muscle anyway."
 Clarity laughs.
-"I was there with Highmother Harmony a couple years back when she brought over your funding.
+"I was there with Highmother Harmony a couple years back when she brought over your funding for third moon.
 We weren't there for long but you really made an impression on me, you know?
 Looking up to a Khmai, now that was disorienting!"

 *"Clar,"* her partner injects disapprovingly.